 If you are an Uber driver or simply a passenger, the Uber cleaning fee should be a topic you want to know more about.
-I can’t tell you how many riders emailed me and tell me that they get charged twice for a cleaning fee, I’ll tell you how that can happen soon, bear with me.
-And if you are a driver, you might find out that you won’t get paid for a serious mess passengers make in your car in some instances.
+I can’t tell you how many riders emailed me and tell me that they get charged twice for a cleaning fee, I’ll tell you how that can happen, soon I’ll explain how that can happen, bear with me.
+If you are a driver, you might find out that you won’t get paid for a serious mess passengers make in your car in some instances.

 When driving for Uber, sooner or later you’ll pick up a drunk passenger who will unfortunately vomit inside your vehicle.
 When that happens, you can request a payment from Uber to cover Uber cleaning fee for your car.
 After all, Uber want to accurately portray themselves as something worthwhile as a business, they need to carry the right look and feel – cars included.
 For this reason, Uber offer a pretty fair value for reimbursement towards cleaning fee if you are approved for it.

 This is important to know because cleanliness matters.
 Taking someone home from a night out who has had too much to drink, and who leaves a mess, is a common problem.
 Instead of having to pay for that out of your own pocket, Uber will be happy to help front the cost of the cleaning for you.
 Well, they charge the riders for the cleaning fee and then give it to the drivers.

 So as long as you can provide clear proof and pictures of the mess, you can request for the Uber cleaning fee.
 Some don’t, but many do get reimbursed for the cleaning fee.

 What is covered in Uber Cleaning Fee Disputes?